By W. David Salley (firstname.lastname@example.org) – 07/23/2020

 (U) Unconditional Election – In this point of Calvinism the doctrine presented is that man has absolutely no responsibility in the salvation process.
 The Calvinist would say that to God alone goes all the glory in the salvation process.
 And to that I whole heartedly agree!
 However, the Bible teaches us a few things that are necessary in the life of the one who comes to Christ for salvation.
 I absolutely believe that the Father does the work of drawing us to the Son (John 6:44-45).

 I with equal faith believe the Holy Spirit is the one and the only one who can convict us of our sin debt (John 16:8).
 But the scripture also says there are some things we must do to be saved.
-We must confess with our mouth the Jesus as our Lord (Romans 10:9a).
+We must confess with our mouth Jesus as our Lord (Romans 10:9a).
 We must as well believe that God the Father raised Jesus from the dead (Romans 10:9b).
 God will do neither of these things for us!
 It is given as a requirement for us to do them.
 Contrary to the belief of some steeped in Calvinism neither of these requirements is a work.
-Both are simply confessions of work that God has done for us and when we confess Jesus as Lord and confess our belief that He has indeed risen form the grave we do absolutely no work.
+Both are simply confessions of work that God has done for us and when we confess Jesus as Lord and confess our belief that He has indeed risen from the grave we do absolutely no work.
 We only show Him the honor that He alone deserves.
 To these we can clearly add the requirement of repentance.
 The call to repent was heard at the beginning of the ministry of John the Baptist (Mark 1:4), of the ministry of Jesus (Matthew 3:2; Mark 1:14), of Peter (Acts 2:38; 2 Peter 3:9), and of Paul the Apostle (Acts 17:30).
 Jesus punctuated the command with His statement in Luke 13:3; “Lest you repent, you shall all likewise perish.”

 (L) Limited Atonement – The Calvinist believes that Christ died only for the elect.
 But this single verse found in 1 John 2:2 destroys that belief.
 The fact is that Christ died for the sins of the world from beginning to end!
 While it is true that Christ’s death was sufficient for the sins of the entire created order from beginning to end, His death is only efficient for those who in honest truth confess Him as their Lord, believe in His resurrection and repent of their sins.